John C. Calhoun: Early life

-Young Calhoun showed scholastic talent, and although schools were scarce on the Carolina frontier, he was enrolled briefly in an academy in Appling, Georgia.
-It soon closed.
+Young Calhoun showed scholastic talent, and although schools were scarce on the Carolina frontier, he was enrolled briefly in an academy taught by his brother-in-law Moses Waddel.
+It stressed the Latin and Greek classics.
 He continued his studies privately.
 When his father died, his brothers were away starting business careers, and so the 14-year-old Calhoun took over management of the family farm and five other farms.
 For four years he simultaneously kept up his reading and his hunting and fishing.
-The family decided he should continue his education, and so he resumed studies at the academy after it reopened.
+The family decided he should continue his education, and so he resumed studies at Waddel's academy after it reopened.
 With financing from his brothers, he went to Yale College in Connecticut in 1802.
-For the first time in his life, Calhoun encountered serious, advanced, well-organized intellectual dialogue that could shape his mind.
+For the first time in his life, Calhoun encountered serious, advanced, and well-organized intellectual dialogue that could shape his mind.
 Yale was dominated by President Timothy Dwight, a Federalist who became his mentor.
 Dwight's brilliance entranced (and sometimes repelled) Calhoun.